boydgreenfield/nimrod-bloom/README.md

 Bloom filter implementation in Nim.
 Uses a C implementation of MurmurHash3 for optimal speed and numeric distribution.

 On a 10 year old Macbook Pro Retina the test case for 10M insertions executes in ~4.0 seconds and 10M lookups in ~3.5 seconds for a Bloom filter with a 1 in 1000 error rate (0.001).
-This is ~2.5M insertions/sec and ~2.9M lookups/sec on a single thread (but passing the `-d:release` flag to the Nimrod compiler and thus activating the C compiler's optimizations).
+This is ~2.5M insertions/sec and ~2.9M lookups/sec on a single thread (but passing the `-d:release` flag to the Nim compiler and thus activating the C compiler's optimizations).
 If k is lowered to 5 or 6 vs. a larger "optimal" number, performance further increases to ~4M ops/sec.
 Note that this test is for a Bloom filter ~20-25MB in size and thus accurately reflects the cost of main memory accesses (vs. a smaller filter that might fit solely in L3 cache, for example, and can achieve several million additional ops/sec).

 Currently supports inserting and looking up string elements.
 Forthcoming features include: